 We look forward to reading you have granted Dima Siam permanent residency and that your government will consider a similar solution for hundreds of other Syrians facing similar challenges.

-Matthew Behrens needs your help with “Ahmed Hussan: Grant Syrian Refugee and Ottawa Resident Dima Siam Permanent Residency in Canada”.
-Join Matthew and 22,962 supporters today.
+Sophie Harkat needs your help with “Ahmed Hussan: Grant Syrian Refugee and Ottawa Resident Dima Siam Permanent Residency in Canada”.
+Join Sophie and 23,390 supporters today.